safiyenarman/suboxd-cs310app/README.md

 •⁠  ⁠Discover trending and highly-rated classes
 •⁠  ⁠Build a personal “course diary” documenting their academic journey

-By promoting *knowledge sharing* and *community interaction*, the platform transforms course selection into a more enjoyable and collaborative process.
+By promoting knowledge sharing and community interaction, the platform transforms course selection into a more enjoyable and collaborative process.

 ---

 ## System Design
-Our application is designed as a *social academic platform* where university students can log, rate, and review the courses they have taken.
+Our application is designed as a social academic platform where university students can log, rate, and review the courses they have taken.
 The system aims to make academic experiences shareable, searchable, and more engaging through a user-friendly interface.

 ### Core Components